Smith Scholars Program

 How to Apply

-To apply to become a Smith Scholar, you must provide the following three items:
+To apply to become a Smith Scholar, you must provide the following four items:

 Complete the following application (Word document) and obtain all necessary signatures.